cydeveloper/ASP.NET-Core-SMTP-with-MailKit/README.md

 Create a new ASP.NET Core Project.

-For Authenitication, you can choose <b>Individual account</b> where all the configuration and classes is already setup for you.
+For Authenitication, you can choose <b>Individual account</b> where the configuration and classes is already setup for you.

 For this demo, I chose <b>No Authentication</b>.